Lorenzooone/gba-dump-gb/README.rst

 During the transfer, the dumper will send 0x100 "single byte"s and do an extra transfer to also check the last byte it sent.
 If all went well, it sends an OK and continues on to the next batch of 0x100 "single byte"s.

+payload2.asm contains a dummy receiver which sends back what it just received.

 Credits
 =================